Skip to main content

 Supply these settings when you install the Discover EWS Agent.

-Note: Please use the steps outlined in Section1 below, if you would like to verify the configuration before entering them into Discover or if you run into any errors with Discover.
+Note: Please use the steps outlined below, if you would like to verify the Agent configuration before entering them into Discover EWS Agent or if you run into any errors with the Agent accessing mailboxes.

 Section 1: PowerShell Setup/Access

-The steps in this section are optional, but can be useful in determining if the Agent server is able to successfully communicate with Microsoft Exchange.
+The steps in this section are optional but can be useful in determining if the Agent server is able to communicate with Microsoft Exchange successfully.

 Begin by logging into the machine where the Discover Connector and EWS Agent are installed.
-We recommend logging using the same account credentials that the EWS Agent service is registered with.
-After logging in, launch a Windows PowerShell session (note, this process should be performed with both 32 and 64-bit versions of PowerShell).
+We recommend logging in using the same account credentials that the EWS Agent service is registered with.
+After logging in, launch a Windows PowerShell session (note, that this process may need be performed with both 32 and 64-bit versions of PowerShell).
 Then enter the command that permits this server to issue remote PowerShell calls:

 Set-ExecutionPolicy Unrestricted